 What our drug and alcohol rehab programs look like at Vertava Health of Ohio:

 Inpatient Rehab Programs: Inpatient rehab programs at Vertava Health of Ohio are live-in programs where patients reside within our spacious, supervised lodgings for 24-hour care.
 Throughout the day, patients attend groups and counseling according to personalized treatment schedules developed to meet their personal needs.
 Treatment services offered within our inpatient programs include:

 - coping skills and educational groups

 Medically Supervised Detox: The most effective way to stop drinking or using an addictive substance is to detox under the supervision of medical professionals.
 Within our safe detox setting, vital signs and withdrawal symptoms experienced by patients are strictly monitored and medicinally-treated as needed.

 Outpatient Treatment Programs: Outpatient treatment refers to a type of treatment that does not involve living onsite in a treatment facility.
 This is most common as a form of continuing care for patients following an inpatient rehab program.
 Outpatient treatment for drug and alcohol abuse typically involves weekly counseling sessions, attending support groups, and any other services deemed necessary for a successful recovery.

-At The Bluffs, we also offer several opportunities within our programs for loved ones to actively participate in their loved one’s treatment process.
+At Vertava Health of Ohio, we also offer several opportunities within our programs for loved ones to actively participate in their loved one’s treatment process.
 This includes options for family and couples counseling, planning times for you to visit your loved one, and helping coordinate aftercare support.

-For more information about our programs for drug and alcohol abuse, contact one of our dedicated treatment specialists at The Bluffs today.
+For more information about our programs for drug and alcohol abuse, contact one of our dedicated treatment specialists at Vertava Health of Ohio today.